Come join the Central Caribbean Marine Institute (CCMI) in the Cayman Islands for the "Caribbean Marine Ecology Camp"

 What is so cool about this camp?

 You will discover the wonders of coral reefs first-hand from experts working to conserve the diversity of life inhabiting the ocean's largest living creature - the coral reef.
 You will have fun every day exploring the marine environment and also the island's other tropical habitats.
-Little Cayman is home to the largest breeding population of Red Footed Boobies, an endemic iguana (which can grow to 4.5 ft long), the threatened West Indian Whistling Duck population, and to one of the last spawning aggregations of the Nassau grouper.
+Little Cayman is home to the largest breeding population of Red Footed Booby Birds, an endemic iguana (which can grow to 4.5 ft long), the threatened West Indian Whistling Duck population, and to one of the last spawning aggregations of the Nassau grouper.

 What you will do?